 Eventually, as I recently waited for Coetzee's new novel The Childhood of Jesus to be released in my country, I broke down and ordered a used copy of Dusklands online.
 It probably wouldn't be any great Coetzee, I figured, but I wouldn't mind a small minor work, a glimpse at the uncertain youthful voice of a later genius.

 Oh.
 My.
 God.
 Did I have it wrong.

-Now that I've read this tour de force, which may be the most bleak and upsetting book J. M. Coetzee has ever written, I am wondering if perhaps it is out of print for a completely different reason than I thought.
-Perhaps it's because the book's disturbing violence and sense of menace is too hard for readers to handle.
-Imagine a combination of Joseph Conrad and Harold Pinter -- with a lot more blood and torture.
+Now that I've read this tour de force, which may be the most bleak and upsetting book J. M. Coetzee has ever written, I am wondering if it is out of print for a completely different reason.
+Perhaps the book is out of print because its horrific violence and sense of menace is too hard for readers to handle.
+Imagine a combination of Joseph Conrad and Harold Pinter -- with a lot more blood and torture than each.
 But this disturbing book appears also to be at least a small masterpiece.
 I remained gripped and compelled by the narrative for days after reading the final pages.

 The Nigerian author Chinua Achebe has died.
 We've written about Achebe on Litkicks before: Juliana Harris wrote a brief biography, and I had a chance to hear him read at a PEN World Voices festival in 2006.